Volume 15 - Articles-1404 MEJDS (2025) 15: 53 | Back to browse issues page

 XML Persian Abstract Print

-Abstract: (244 Views)
+Abstract: (855 Views)

-Background & Objective: Conduct disorder is a psychiatric disorder in children and adolescents that is characterized by frequent and persistent norm-breaking behavior and violation of the rights of others.
-Affecting approximately 2% of children and adolescents worldwide, this disorder is responsible for 1% of all years lived with disability.
-A combination of genetic, family-related, and environmental factors and their interaction may lead to conduct disorder.
-In addition, adolescents with behavioral problems are more likely to commit crimes, be sexually abused, or use drugs, which may worsen their mental health.
-Poor academic achievement and career failure may negatively affect the health-related quality of life of these individuals in adulthood.
-Psychological problems in adolescents with behavioral disorders lead to many problems in their future, and it seems necessary to follow up on their problems and treat them.
-Cognitive-behavioral group therapy for adolescents with conduct disorder has been less studied, and in these studies, its effect on psychological adjustment has received less attention and investigation.
-The psychological problems of adolescents with behavioral disorders have a great impact on the quality of life of these people and affect their career and personal life.
-Since so far no study has investigated the effectiveness of group cognitive behavioral therapy on the psychological adjustment of adolescents with conduct disorder, therefore, the purpose of this study was to investigate the effectiveness of group cognitive behavioral therapy on the psychological adjustment of adolescents with conduct disorder.
+Background & Objectives: Conduct disorder is a psychiatric disorder in children and adolescents that is characterized by frequent and persistent norm–breaking behavior and violation of the rights of others.
+Adolescents with behavioral problems are more likely to commit crimes, be sexually abused, or use drugs, which may worsen their mental health.
+Poor academic achievement and career failure may negatively affect the health–related quality of life of these individuals in adulthood.
+Psychological problems in adolescents with behavioral disorders lead to many problems in their future, and it seems necessary to follow up on their issues and treat them.
+Cognitive–behavioral group therapy for adolescents with conduct disorder has been less studied, and in these studies, its effect on psychological adjustment has received less attention and investigation.
+Since no study has investigated the effectiveness of group cognitive behavioral therapy on the psychological adjustment of adolescents with conduct disorder, this study aims to examine the efficacy of this therapy.

 Type of Study: Original Research Article | Subject: Psychology